 Musculoskeletal - Are you working to maintain or build strength three to four times per week?
 Are you performing weight-bearing activities to help strengthen bones?
 If you're over age 65, have you had a DEXA scan?
 Have you discussed calcium supplementation with your doctor?

 Skin - Hikers experience increased sun exposure, often at high altitudes with less atmospheric protection.
 When was your last skin cancer screening?
 Is there a spot that you've been meaning to get checked out but forgot about?

 Dental - Dental care has been another casualty of pandemic interruption.
 Have you resumed your regular biannual cleanings and checkups?
 Does your dentist screen for that and mouth cancers?
 Is there a tooth that's been bothering you, but you've adapted and chew on the other side?
 Now's the time to get it checked out!

 Breast - Do you perform your monthly breast self-exams?
-If you're over 45, have you had your annual mammogram?
+Most organizations recommend a baseline mammogram at age 35 and annual screens beginning at 40 years of age.
+If you're over 40, have you had your annual mammogram?

 GastroIntestinal - Are you struggling with heartburn or digestive distress?
-This year the American Cancer Society lowered the recommended age of first screening colonoscopy from 50 to 45.
+The American Cancer Society lowered the recommended age of first screening colonoscopy to 45 years old.
 A repeat test should be conducted every 10 years.
 There are several other screening tools available, so be sure to discuss with your doctor and choose what is right for you.

 Gynecological - Visit your doctor if you notice anything unusual with your cycle or experience any atypical symptoms.
 If you're between the ages of 30 and 65, you may only need a Pap Test every three to five years, so be sure to follow your doctor's recommendations for follow-up.